-In the Winster and Gilpin catchments, Spannel Beck, a small tributary of the Winster had 'excellent' populations of trout.
+In the Winster and Gilpin catchments, Spannel Beck, a small tributary of the Winster had relatively good populations of trout with classifications of 'fair' and 'good' for fry and parr respectively.
 No salmon were recorded during the surveys.
 However, on the Gilpin at Underbarrow some salmon fry were recorded giving the reach a classification of 'very poor'.
-Trout populations were also low, being 'poor' and 'fair' for fry and parr respectively.
+Trout populations were also low, being 'very poor' and 'poor' for fry and parr respectively.